andrenoberto/TrafficPetri/README.md

 # TrafficPetri
-A Petri Net made using CPN Tools that simulates the communication of two traffic lights
+A Petri Net made using CPN Tools that simulates the communication between two traffic lights